 Miraculous return to the Catholic Church: Miracles don’t always involve Hollywood-style special effects.
 Most miracles go by unnoticed because they involve a quiet interior metamorphosis.
 What happened to me is a miracle.
-I had led a very sinful life.
+For decades, I had led a very sinful life.
 I was a very materialistic, greedy person.
 I cared only for myself.
 I failed to support my parents, and called them only sporadically because I was afraid they would ask me for money.
 I was vain, obsessed about my appearance.
 I spent a large percentage of my salary on designer clothes and shoes, and expensive cosmetics.
 I had boyfriends and enjoyed toying around with their feelings.
 I felt powerful because I was an insecure, unhappy woman.
 Now, when I look back on my life, I am filled with revulsion.
 My previous Buddhist practice started the profound changes.
 I was disgusted by my hedonistic former life and my selfishness.
 But it was only on the day when I felt the presence of Our Lord, that I understood the full import of my mortal sins.
 I am happy to say that I have gone to Confession and received Communion many times since that day, and I continue to pray fervently every day, especially the Rosary.